The Best Trucking GPS Apps for Commercial Vehicles in 2022

 Tolls and highway use taxes can make up a substantial percentage of your operating expenses.
 For this reason, you should look for a trucking GPS app that enables you to avoid toll roads and highways.

-The Route4Me Route Planner for commercial routing offers you the ability to exclude toll roads and freeways from your truck routes.
+Accordingly, the Route4Me Route Planner for commercial routing offers you the ability to exclude toll roads and freeways from your truck routes.

 7. Go Over the Fuel Consumption Management Capabilities

-Route4Me enables you to monitor your trucks’ fuel consumption and gather historical data about it and analyze it to identify patterns or trends.
+For instance, Route4Me enables you to monitor your trucks’ fuel consumption and gather historical data about it and analyze it to identify patterns or trends.

 8. Prioritize Data Management, Reporting, and Analytics